• Skip to primary navigation

 I’m a carb lover through and through, and living in a country like Italy, I feel truly blessed.
 Surrounded by delicious sweet treats, fantastic bread, and most of all, incredible pasta dishes, I get to enjoy the best of it all.
 Any day of the week, I can step outside and relax at my local trattoria, where I might find one of the best plates of tagliatelle ragu in the world.

-This chicken manicotti recipe beautifully exemplifies Italian-American cuisine.
+This chicken manicotti recipe beautifully exemplifies what I love about Italian-American cuisine.
 The mix of ricotta, mozzarella, and Parmesan cheese, both in the filling and as a topping, shows the signature style of baked Italian-American pasta dishes.
 The generous amount of marinara sauce poured over the dish is a classic feature of this culinary style.
 Also, in Italy, meat is typically served separately after pasta, whereas Italian-American meals often include meat like the chicken in this recipe right within the dish.

 This chicken manicotti recipe is definitely going to become a cherished favorite in your household.
 It offers a tasty blend of comforting flavors and impressive presentation without the fuss.
 Each manicotti shell delivers a delightful combination of pasta, savory chicken, and creamy ricotta, all nestled in a rich marinara sauce.
 Topped with a generous serving of golden brown mozzarella, it’s the quintessential comfort meal that warms you from the inside out.
 It’s truly a crowd-pleaser, perfect for family dinners or entertaining, and incredibly convenient for meal prep, as you can assemble it ahead of time.